+9.2 Internal audit

+9.2 Internal audit

+An internal audit is a check performed by an employee to determine whether or not the quality management system has the intended effect and the relevant procedures are followed.

 An audit consists of an interview, conducted by the auditor (an employee trained for this purpose), in which another employee is asked to produce evidence to verify compliance with certain requirements.
 This evidence is checked by the auditor through digital (and other) documents or by consultations with other employees.
 The auditor determines whether the quality management system as implemented by the organisation conforms to planned arrangements and ISO requirements.

 The organisation shall plan an audit programme that specifies the exact subject of the audit, usually for a period of one year.
 Important processes (e.g. project implementation) are to be audited more frequently than low-risk processes (e.g. documentation management).
 If processes or departments deviate considerably from what is required by the quality management system, they shall be included in the audit planning more often than processes or departments that conform to the quality management system.

 The audit criteria, scope, frequency and methods shall be defined by the quality officer.

 PLEASE NOTE: It is important that the organisation's compliance with the Wijffels Code (in the context of management processes) be checked annually and included in the audit planning.

 Auditors shall not audit their own work.
 Auditors should preferably not audit their own department.

 It is recommended to have a procedure for conducting audits.
 This procedure shall define requirements for planning and conducting audits and for reporting results and deviations from the standards of the quality management system.

-The managers for the area being audited shall ensure action is taken to eliminate detec- ted nonconformities.
+The managers for the area being audited shall ensure action is taken to eliminate detected nonconformities.
 Follow-up activities shall include the verification of the effectiveness of the actions taken.

-9.3 Management review 9.3 Management review 9.3.1 General 9.3.1 General No specification, see ISO 9001 Management shall review the organisation's quality management system at planned intervals (once or twice a year is customary) to ensure its continuing suitability, adequacy and effectiveness.
+9.3 Management review

+9.3 Management review

+Management shall review the organisation's quality management system at planned intervals (once or twice a year is customary) to ensure its continuing suitability, adequacy and effectiveness.
 Additionally, management should determine whether the quality management system still adequately supports the realisation of the long-term policy plan.

 The quality assurance administrator or quality manager is generally in charge of preparing this review.
 Preparations can involve creating analyses of data over the past period, such as tables, graphs and surveys (see Section 9.6.2).
 The management review is often conducted in a meeting with the responsible managers, quality staff and, preferably, other management board or management team members.
 It would be even better if all agenda items of the management review were included in other meetings (e.g. annual report meetings, long-term policy meetings, planning & control or monitoring & evaluation) in order to make quality assurance an integral part of the organisation as opposed to a disconnected function.